 Proposed wind farm in Scott River

-Scott River Proposed Wind Farm
+Proposed Wind Farm in Scott River

 The West Australian government plans to close all government-owned coal-fired power stations by 2030.
 Synergy’s decarbonisation strategy means we’re continually looking for opportunities to expand our fleet of renewable generation assets.